mbottini/lab4/README.md

 # lab4
 CS 260 lab 4.

 Implementation of a tree abstract data type.

+Make with the following command:

+    $ make

+Run with the following command:

+    $ ./lab4.

+Program currently runs with no memory leaks or crashes, which is nice.

 Files are the following:

 ## skill.cpp: Skill class.
 Class has the following members: